dwalkr/serverless-autopublish/README.md

 Run `serverless deploy` to deploy the function to AWS.
 Your command should start running on the specified schedule.
 To invoke it immediately, run `serverless invoke -f publish` in your project directory.

 ### Troubleshooting
-If something doesn't seem to be working, you can inspect the output of your function by running `serveless logs -f publish`
+If something doesn't seem to be working, you can inspect the output of your function by running `serverless logs -f publish`

 ### Remove From AWS